linda-XI/CIS519_finalProjrct_group33/README.md

 >Project Mentor TA: Benedict Florance Arockiaraj
 ## How to run
 - the excutable file is `FaceClusteringDemo.ipynb` in `FaceClusteringDemo`
-- please follow the command line in `FaceClusteringDemo.ipynb` to see output
+- please follow the comment line in `FaceClusteringDemo.ipynb` to see output